evolvingweb/puppet-apt/README.md

 * `apt_package_updates`: The package names that are available for update.
 In Facter 2.0 and later, this will be a list type; in earlier versions, it is a comma-delimited string.
 * `apt_update_last_success`: The date, in epochtime, of the most recent successful `apt-get update` run.
 This is determined by reading the mtime of  /var/lib/apt/periodic/update-success-stamp.

+**Note:** The facts depend on 'update-notifier' being installed on your system.
+Though this is a GNOME daemon only the support files are needed so the package 'update-notifier-common' is enough to enable this functionality.

 #### Hiera example

 ```